Stability conditions on Kuznetsov components: Fano threefolds

 \subsection{Result and context}

 The goal of this section is to prove Theorem~\ref{thm:main1}.
-We will split the statement into various cases and we summarize the results in the following two tables of Fano threefolds of Picard rank one:
+We will split the statement into various cases and we summarize the results in the following two tables of Fano threefolds of Picard rank one (if the base field has characteristic either zero or sufficiently large):